Élisabeth Vigée Le Brun: Portraits painted in France

 Madame du Barry, 1782.
 The last Maîtresse-en-titre of Louis XV of France and a victim of the Reign of Terror."
 One of three Vigée Le Brun portraits, including a posthumous portrait that she finished in 1805.

 Madame Grand, 1783, Metropolitan Museum of Art.

 Marie-Gabrielle de Gramont, Duchesse de Caderousse, 1784, Nelson-Atkins Museum of Art.

-Charles-Alexandre de Calonne, 1784, Royal Collection.
+Portrait of Charles Alexandre de Calonne, 1784, Royal Collection.